barseghyanartur/django-fobi/docs/index.rst

 - Dropping support of Python 2.6 has been announced in version 0.9.17.
   As of 0.9.17 everything is still backwards compatible with Python 2.6, but in future versions compatibility with it will be wiped out.
+- Since version 0.10.4 support for Python 3.3 has been dropped.

 Key concepts
 ============